-Magento has similar hosting options: on-premises, with a third-party provider, or in the cloud.
+Adobe Commerce (Magento) has similar hosting options: on-premises, with a third-party provider, or in the cloud.
 You should only keep in mind that Magento requires a lot of server resources.
 So only dedicated servers with an increased PHP memory limit will ensure stable web performance.
-If looking for a reliable hosting provider seems like a headache, you can always develop your store on Magento Commerce Cloud and have it hosted on AWS or Microsoft Azure servers.
+If looking for a reliable Magento hosting provider seems like a headache, you can always develop your store on Magento Commerce Cloud and have it hosted on AWS or Microsoft Azure servers.

 Your customers submit sensitive info while making a purchase, so they undoubtedly care about the security of your store operations.
 You should too when choosing an ecommerce platform.

 PrestaShop security features are quite limited.
 Software is PCI compliance ready, so you’ll just need to purchase an SSL certificate to get that padlock next to your website domain.
 But that’s basically it.
 To further enhance the security of a website, a PrestaShop merchant will need to install modules, like an Official GDPR Compliance for those selling in Europe or Security Lite to reduce the risk of unauthorized access.